OPS-E2E-PPE/Advertising-docs/Advertising/bingads-13/guides/account-hierarchy-permissions.md

 ```

 ## <a name="multi-user-credentials"></a>Multi-User Credentials
 You can use one set of Microsoft Advertising multi-user credentials to access ad accounts across multiple customers, potentially with different user roles and permissions.
-By adding multi-user access to your existing user name, you effectively extend your reach by being able to access other people's accounts.
-The nice part: You don't need to remember another set of user names and passwords, and you don't need to log in and out of Microsoft Advertising to view different accounts owned by other people.
-If you accept the invitation with existing Microsoft Advertising credentials, you will have multi-user credentials.
-It is also possible to contact support directly and have multiple user names consolidated to a single user name i.e., one login will have multi-user permissions.

-Each person with multi-user credentials can be assigned a different user role (Super Admin, Standard user, Advertiser Campaign Manager, or Viewer) per customer that they are invited to.
-For example, your multi-user credentials grants you access to Customer A and Customer B. However, your Viewer user role for Customer A limits you from making any changes on the accounts that Belong to Customer A. But as a Super Admin for Customer B, you have full control over that customer's accounts.

 It might help to think of "multi-user" credentials to mean "multiple user roles", since from one perspective you only login with one user name to access multipe customers with varying permissions.
 One person's credentials can act with multiple distinct user roles.
+For example, your multi-user credentials grants you access to Customer A and Customer B. However, your Viewer user role for Customer A limits you from making any changes on the accounts that Belong to Customer A. But as a Super Admin for Customer B, you have full control over that customer's accounts.

+If you already have multiple sets of login credentials you can ask support to [consolidate](#multi-user-consolidation) to one set of credentials.
+The user role and account access through each customer that you had before consolidation are retained.
+Also note, the same person's credentials can be associated with separate sets of user contact information i.e., unique [contact information](#multi-user-contactinfo) per customer.

 For more details see the Microsoft Advertising help topic [Managing your user name to access multiple accounts](https://help.ads.microsoft.com/#apex/3/en/56867/0).